On this page

 Employee certification and child supervision

 All City camp employees are certified in Standard First Aid and CPR C and have a clear criminal and vulnerable sector check.
-In addition, all camp employees have been trained in protocols, policies and standards related to COVID-19 based on provincial legislation.

 Our camp employees are carefully selected based on their past experiences, skills, enthusiasm and ability to work with children.
 They also participate in a mandatory, pre-camp training program covering topics such as leadership, motivation, teamwork, parent feedback, policies and procedures, as well as specifics about camp programs and management expectations.